south asian journalists

 University,on the new office bearers and Board of

-the South Asian Journalists Asso
+the South Asian Journalists Association in the U.S.

 which is preparing for its international convention